Leorio/RR/PA1_template.md

 agg.data<-tapply(clean.data[,1],clean.data[,2],sum)
 agg.data<-agg.data[!is.na(agg.data)]
 head(agg.data)
+hist(agg.data,breaks=20,ylab="Number of steps")
 mean(agg.data)
 median(agg.data)
 ```
+Figure 1 gives the histogram of the number of steps.
 We see that the mean is 10766.19 and the median is 10765 steps.

 Another option would have been to use the by function, but this doesn't give an array.